Pananchery Mudikkode Shiva Temple

 Pananchery Mudikkode Shiva Temple is an ancient Hindu temple dedicated to Shiva at Pananchery of Thrissur District in Kerala state in India.
 The presiding deity of the temple is Shiva, located in main Sanctum Sanctorum, facing West.
 According to folklore, sage Parashurama has installed the idol.
 The temple is a part of the 108 famous Shiva temples in Kerala.

+It is believed that this temple is one of the 108 Shiva temples of Kerala and is installed by sage Parasurama dedicated to Shiva.

+Festival

+Maha Shivarathri festival of the temple is celebrated in the Malayalam month of Kumbha (February - March).

+Location

+It is 12 km from Trichur in Prehi or Palakkad route.